 Request for Examination

 The examination process, unlike publication, doesnโt happen automatically by way of filing of the Indian patent application.
-The applicant has to specifically make a request for examining their patent application (Form 18).
+The applicant has to specifically make a request for examining their patent application (Form 18) within 31 months (earlier 48 months).
 Only when a Request for Examination (RFE) is received, will the application be queued for examination.
 So, the earlier you make the RFE request, the earlier your application may be examined by the examiner.

 If you wish to fast track your patent application even further and jump the examination queue, you can file a request for expedited examination (Form 18A).
-However, an expedited examination is only available to the applicant if the applicant is either a startup; or the applicant chose the Indian Patent Office as the International Search Authority (ISA) or International Preliminary Examining Authority (IPEA) during their international application (PCT application).
+However, an expedited examination is only available to the applicant if the applicant is either a Startup, MSME, educational institute or has at least one female applicant; or the applicant chose the Indian Patent Office as the International Search Authority (ISA) or International Preliminary Examining Authority (IPEA) during their international application (PCT application).

 On the contrary, you may sometimes not want to get your application examined early for strategic reasons.
 Reasons for deferring the request could include extending the patent-pending life, waiting for funding, etc.